-The accelerated admission program allows qualified undergraduate students to double-count coursework in their senior year toward both their bachelor's degree and MPA degree.
+The accelerated Master's program allows qualified undergraduate students to double-count coursework in their senior year toward both their bachelor's degree and MPA degree.

 Students from any major with a GPA of 3.4 or higher are eligible to be nominated for the accelerated program.
 Nominated students must have earned 90 credit hours before they can begin taking graduate courses.

-During their senior year, selected students must take at least one graduate course that will also fulfill an undergraduate degree requirement.
-A student is permitted to take up to 12 hours total of graduate coursework that can double-count toward an MPA degree.
+During their senior year, selected students are permitted to take up to 12 hours total of graduate coursework that can double-count toward an MPA degree.